Zeolite

 3. Lawn Care:

-- Spread zeolite evenly over your lawn (about 1-2 kg per square meter) and water it in.
+- Spread evenly over your lawn (about 1-2 kg per square meter) and water it in.
 It will help retain moisture and nutrients, promoting healthier grass.

 4. Hydroponics and Aquaponics: